jessiheger/remindher/README.md

 	- Doctor by dDara from the Noun Project
 	- Heart by Vicons Design from the Noun Project
 	- Syringe by Gregor Cresnar from the Noun Project
-	- Doctor by Iconic from the Noun Project
 	- Pregnant by BomSymbols from the Noun Project
-	- Mammogram by Eucalyp from the Noun Project
 	- boobs by Gregor Cresnar from the Noun Project